Married Love and Contraception (Osservatore Romano (English Ed.), Oct. 10, 1988) [partly updated]

-There is a modern argument for conjugal contraception which claims to speak in personalist terms, and which could be summarised as follows.
+The argument for conjugal contraception could be summarized as follows.
 The marriage act has two functions: a biological or procreative function, and a spiritual-unitive function.
 However, while it is only potentially a procreative act, it is actually and in itself a love act: it truly expresses conjugal love and unites husband and wife.
 Now, while contraception frustrates the biological or procreative potential of the marital act, it fully respects its spiritual and unitive function; in fact it facilitates it by removing tensions or fears capable of impairing the expression of love in married intercourse.
-In other words - this position claims - while contraception suspends or nullifies the procreative aspect of marital intercourse, it leaves its unitive aspect intact.
+In other words - this position claims - while contraception nullifies the procreative aspect of marital intercourse, it leaves its unitive aspect intact.

-Those who advance this defence of marital contraception - couched in apparently personalist terms - feel they are on strong and positive ground.
-If we are to offer an effective answer and show the radical defectiveness of this position, I suggest that we too need to develop a personalist argument, based on a true personalist understanding of sex and marriage.
+Those who have advanced this defence of marital contraception - couched in apparently personalist terms - feel they are on strong and positive ground.
+An effective answer that shows the radical defectiveness of this position demands that we too develop a personalist argument, based on a true understanding of sex and marriage.

-The contraceptive argument outlined is evidently built on an essential thesis: that the procreative and the unitive aspects of the marital act are separable, i.e. that the procreative aspect can be nullified without this in any way vitiating the conjugal act or making it less a unique expression of true marital love and union.
+The contraceptive argument is evidently built on an essential thesis: that the procreative and the unitive aspects of the marital act are separable, that is, that the procreative aspect can be nullified without in any way vitiating the conjugal act or making it less a unique expression of marital love and union.

 The marital act as an act of union

-Why is the act of intercourse called the conjugal act?
-Why is it regarded as the most distinctive expression of marital love and self-giving?
+Why is the act of intercourse called the conjugal act, that is, the most distinctive expression of marital love and self-giving?
 Why is this act - which is but a passing and fleeting thing - particularly regarded as an act of union?
 After all, people in love express their love and desire to be united in many ways: sending letters, exchanging looks or presents, holding hands...
 What makes the sexual act unique?
 Why does this act unite the spouses in a way that no other act does?
 What is it that makes it not just a physical experience but a love experience?